keremsert54/keremsert54/README.md

 ## About Me

-I am a **3rd-year Information Systems Engineering student at Piri Reis University** with a strong interest in **software development, full-stack applications, software testing, and emerging technologies**.
+I am a **3rd-year Information Systems Engineering student at Piri Reis University**, studying in a **100% English-taught program on a full scholarship**.

-I enjoy transforming ideas into functional and scalable software products.
+I have a strong interest in **software development, full-stack applications, software testing, and emerging technologies**.
 Through academic and personal projects, I have gained hands-on experience in **web and mobile application development, backend systems, database management, and automated testing**.

-Currently, I am focused on improving my software engineering skills and gaining professional experience through **internship opportunities**.
+I enjoy transforming ideas into functional and scalable software products.
+Currently, I am focused on continuously improving my software engineering skills and gaining professional experience through **internship opportunities**.

 ---